xmtp/XIPs/XIPs/xip-0-purpose-process.md

 Each XIP must begin with an [RFC 822](https://www.ietf.org/rfc/rfc822.txt) style header preamble, formatted as a bulleted list.
 This header is also termed ["front matter" by Jekyll](https://jekyllrb.com/docs/front-matter/).
 The headers must appear in the following order.

-`title`: *The XIP title is a few words, not a complete sentence.
-An ID [XIP-n] will be added by an editor when the XIP is considered Final.*
+`xip`: *An ID will be added by an editor when the XIP is considered Final.* (The ID will correspond with its pull request number.)

+`title`: *The XIP title is a few words, not a complete sentence.*

 `description`: *Description is one full (short) sentence*